diegomacario/Super-Sunshine/README.md

 ## Learning Resources

-// ---

-I know how difficult it is to work on side projects after work or school.
-If you spend all day in front of a computer, all you want to do in the evening is get some sun and relax.

-That's why it's important to choose side projects that you find exciting!
-It's a lot easier to motivate yourself to work on something if you are deeply interested in it.
+If you are interested in learning more about computer graphics, I recommend you get started in the following places:

+- [CSE167x](https://www.edx.org/course/computer-graphics-uc-san-diegox-cse167x-2): This EDX course is taught by Ravi Ramamoorthi.
+It covers the basic linear algebra concepts you need to understand graphics, as well as the derivations of many fundamental equations.
+It uses OpenGl to illustrate the concepts discussed in the lectures, and the final project consists of building what this readme describes!
+- [Learn OpenGL](https://learnopengl.com/): This site is maintained by Joey de Vries.
+It teaches computer graphics with OpenGl.
+It is full of excellent examples and diagrams!
+- [Scratch a Pixel](https://www.scratchapixel.com/): This site is similar to the previous one, and it has a section that covers the basics of ray-tracing!
+- [Real-Time Rendering](http://www.realtimerendering.com/): This book, written by Tomas Akenine-Möller, Eric Haines and Naty Hoffman, is absolutely invaluable.
+It compiles hundreds of sources and presents them with brilliant clarity.
+It truly astonishes with its scope.
-I think building a ray-tracer is a great side project because all the effort you put into it materializes as actual images that you can marvel at.
-What is more exciting than that?
-Well, probably skydiving or getting married.
-But still, it's a very rewarding experience.

-I cannot describe the elation I felt when this ray-tracer spat out it its first image.
+I think building a ray-tracer is a great side project because all the effort you put into it yields actual images that you can marvel at.
+Just the sheer excitement of generating your first image will keep you motivated while you learn new things!
+I felt elated when this ray-tracer spat out its first image:

-What's wonderful about building a ray-tracer is that all the effort you put into it materializes in actual images that you can marvel at.
-What is more exciting than that?
-Well, probably skydiving or getting married.
-But still, it's a very rewarding experience.

-// ---

 ## Dedication